qwnim2/React-Practice/README.md

 # ReactJS Practice
-This React.js application is my practice for the web developing course
+This React.js application was my practice for the web developing course